 - Goal 2, Action 2: Another area of concern is the achievement gap among English Learners (EL) and EO's (non-EL).
-The ELD Instructional Coach will provide ongoing training on integrated strategies to support the acquisition of academic language as "bridging' the transfer of information from L2 (English) to L1 (native language); in addition to strengthening the delivery of both designated and integrated ELD.
-In alignment with MTSS Framework it is critical that ELs receive differentiated supports and instruction to ensure mastery of grade level standards and English language proficiency which will result in higher reclassification rates, reduce the number of long-term ELs (LTELs) and improving academic outcomes for ELs.
+As a result, teachers will receive training on integrated strategies to support the acquisition of academic language as "bridging' the transfer of information from L2 (English) to L1 (native language) (cost identified in Goal 2, Action 1).
+It is critical that ELs receive differentiated supports and instruction to ensure mastery of grade level standards and English language proficiency which will result in higher reclassification rates and improving academic outcomes for ELs.

-The ELD Instructional Coach, will also conduct classroom observations and walkthroughs, feedback cycles, a deep dive on analyzing EL student assessment data (including performance tasks), to assess and improve the delivery of designated and integrated ELD instruction for ELs.
+The ELD Instructional Coach, will also conduct classroom walkthroughs, a deep dive on analyzing EL student assessment data (including performance tasks), to assess and improve the delivery of designated and integrated ELD instruction for ELs.
+The Spanish Reading Interventionist will provide language support for English Learners to strengthen L1; and transfer those foundational skills to L2 (English).
 The EL Master Plan will be reviewed and revised to reflect changes to our EL Program and will be presented to the ELAC/DELAC, EL-PAC for input and feedback.

-EJEMA will continue to implement Imagine Learning Reading a supplemental, research-based, blended learning intervention program to support English Learners with English Language Development (ELD) with literacy, during the instructional day.
-It will also support struggling students in becoming stronger readers, critical thinkers, and confident communicators.
+English Learners will continue to utilize Imagine Learning Reading, a supplemental, research-based, blended learning intervention program to support English Learners with English Language Development (ELD) in literacy, during the instructional day.
+Imagine Learning will also support struggling students in becoming stronger readers, critical thinkers, and confident communicators.
 Imagine Learning makes texts meaningful and personal; and provides individualized and differentiated support for each student based on their specific literacy needs.
-The rigorous and age-appropriate content will engage and empower our students to be independent readers and extend their basic reading skills to higher-level literacy.
+The rigorous and ageappropriate content will engage and empower our students to be independent readers and extend their basic reading skills to higher-level literacy.